ByteRookie/AGS_Service/README.md

           message: >-
             {{ state_attr('persistent_notification.ags_service_tests', 'message') }}
 ```
+The integration creates a temporary event loop to execute the suite, so the
+tests run reliably even though the service itself runs in a background thread.

 Invoking the script runs the tests and posts a persistent notification with ID
 `ags_service_tests`.
 The message begins with an overall summary line and then